 Since it was published in 1910, Frances Hodgson Burnett’s novel The Secret Garden has bewitched generations of children and adults alike.
-Now a star-studded film adaptation is set to breathe new life into the tale, coming to cinemas and on Sky Cinema October 23.
+Now a star-studded film adaptation is set to breathe new life into the tale, in cinemas and on Sky Cinema from 23 October.

 From a sunken temple to a canopy of cascading yellow flowers, places in our care proved the perfect settings for this retelling of the evergreen children’s classic.

 In this article: